- Risks of HRT

 Comparing other known risk factors for breast cancer with HRT risk can be helpful in putting risk into perspective:

 - more than 4-6 units of alcohol per day: +8

 - more than 5 years of combined HRT: +8 to +10

-- for a downloadable diagram showing the relative risks of breast cancer with HRT, alcohol and obesity (PDF 186Kb) updated 23 May 2016
+- a downloadable diagram showing the relative risks of breast cancer with HRT, alcohol and obesity (PDF 186Kb) updated 23 May 2016

 - Clotting Problems - Venous thromboembolism (VTE)

-- HRT has been shown to cause a small increase in risk of blood clot [Ref 2] (e.g. deep vein thrombosis) from a baseline risk of 1 in 10,000 women per year.
-From the WHI trial, venous thrombosis occurred in 1.7 per 1,000 women aged more than 50, not taking HRT and this was doubled in those taking HRT but the risk was still small.
-When age groups and weight were examined further, women of normal weight aged 50 – 59 taking HRT had a similar risk to those taking placebo (inactive tablet).
-The greatest risk is within the 1st year of use and is most relevant to women who have other risk factors.
+Tablet (oral) form of HRT has been shown to cause a small increase in risk of blood clot [Ref 2] (e.g. deep vein thrombosis) The greatest risk is within the 1st year of use and is most relevant to women who have other risk factors.
 If there is a past or family history of blood clot, appropriate investigations may be carried out and fully discussed.
-For some who are particularly at risk of blood clot, including women who have a Body Mass index greater than 30, the pros and cons of use of HRT should be discussed and if using HRT, a non-oral preparation should be considered, since there is some evidence that transdermal estrogen may not confer the same increased risk [ref 22].
+For some who are particularly at risk of blood clot, including women who have a Body Mass index greater than 30, the pros and cons of use of HRT should be discussed and if using HRT, a non-oral preparation should be considered, since there is strong evidence that transdermal estrogen may not confer the same increased risk [ref 22].

 - Cardio-vascular disease